punchupworld/sheethuahua/docs/guide/2-schema.md

 const schema = Column('Name', asString());
 ```

-> "In each row, I want a value from column 'Name' and parse is as a string."
+> In each row, I want a value from column _"Name"_ and parse is as a string.

 Then we expect output to be like: